 The most recommended product by our barbers is Wahl’s Magic Clip.
-According to Mark Miguez, co-owner and barber at New York City’s Friend of a Barber, the device comes with eight different guard sizes (ranging from 1/16-inch to 1-inch) that cater to pretty much any length a home cutter may want.
-Lester Rivera, of Florida barbershop The Spot, adds that the Magic Clip can manage every type of hair, telling us it’s “strong enough to cut through the coarsest of hair, yet still able to deliver precision blending.”
-Another “huge plus” of the cordless clipper, according to Rivera: Its lithium battery, which gives it “almost two hours of battery life” on a single charge.
-Barber Miles Wood Smith agrees about the battery life, and notes that the Magic Clip is “light enough to be able to maneuver around easily by hand.”
+According to Mark Miguez, co-owner and barber at New York City’s Friend of a Barber, the device is not only multifunctional — it’s also a best-in-class beard trimmer — but comes with eight different guard sizes (ranging from 1/16-inch to one-inch) that cater to pretty much any length a home cutter may want.
+Lester Rivera, of Florida barbershop the Spot, adds that the Magic Clip can manage every hair type, telling us it’s “strong enough to cut through the coarsest of hair yet still able to deliver precision blending.”
+Another “huge plus” of the cordless clipper, according to Rivera, is its lithium battery, which gives it “almost two hours of battery life” on a single charge.
+Wood Smith agrees about the battery life, and notes that the Magic Clip is “light enough to be able to maneuver around easily by hand.”

-Alejandro “AJ” Albano, a barber at Tuft NYC, has been using the cordless Magic Clip since 2015 and agrees that it is the “lightest, easiest-on-the-wrist clipper” he’s used in his two decades of cutting hair.
+Alejandro “AJ” Albano, creative director and barber at Tuft NYC, has been using the cordless Magic Clip since 2015 and agrees that it is the “lightest, easiest-on-the-wrist clipper” he’s used in his two decades of cutting hair.
 Once you get comfortable with it, Miguez says the Magic Clip can make hair trimming even easier via a lever that you can press to shorten the length of a guard while trimming, allowing you to taper around the ears and the neck without having to stop and swap in a shorter guard.
 Wahl actually makes the majority of the models on this list, some of which also appear on our list of expert-recommended beard trimmers.
 While reporting that story, we asked Fellow Barber founder Sam Buffa why the American manufacturer’s name is so popular among his peers, and he told us there are two reasons: The quality of Wahl blades makes its products “the most bang for your buck,” and those blades often “stay sharp for longer.”

 Best less-expensive hair clipper